 I understand how to properly take my medications.
 I know the symptoms that may indicate I have an infection or a rejection.
-I understand potential complications of transplant and how to prevent them when possible. ☐ Diabetic Care I have a thermometer.
+I understand potential complications of transplant and how to prevent them when possible. ☐ Diabetic Care if applicable I have a thermometer.
 I understand how to care for my incision and/or drains.
 I know how to contact the transplant team if I have any concerns.
-I have a calendar of my follow-up appointments.
+I have my follow-up appointment for Nephrology Clinic I have my follow=up appointment for Surgery.
 Clinic Checklist Bring your Transplant Binder.
-Bring your Transplant Binder.
-Bring a list of your medications - your pharmacy can provide you with a Bring your Transplant Binder.
-Bring a list of your medications - your pharmacy can provide you with a list.
-Do not take your antirejection drugs the morning of your Clinic
+Bring a list of your medications - your pharmacy can give you a list.
+Do NOT take your antirejection drugs the morning of your Clinic appointment Have your blood work taken before Clinic and then take your antirejection drugs.
+Have questions ready for your doctor - it can help to write them down so that you won't forget to ask.

-☐ Lines and Tubes
+■ Lines and Tubes